jxl777/drone/README.md

 This repository needs a lot of testing and optimization.
 As of 1/24/25 the HOMING changes from the bringMainUpToDate branch have not been tested on the actual drone and should be tested on sim to understand behavior first, and should be fixed if need be, once confident add the update the live drone behavior in the flyInSearchPattern function in DroneProcess.py under the else block for the live drone.

 Known Issues:
-- Homing is untested (has only been tested on sim with a camera)
+- Homing is untested (has only been tested on sim with a camera).
+- Recording OpenCV window is slow but best we can do for right now recording.Full screen is even slower.
+Functionality is uncommited saved on jetson and updates are not in GitHub so be sure to find it and save the file if you want to keep the functionality before overwriting it when pulling in new changes.
 - Starting and stopping all processes are unsynchronized so will need to fix that and make sure the processes are spun up in order so that the drone doesn't start flying before all the other processes are running.
 We also need a graceful exit.
 - OpenCV functionality is not able to track fast enough likely due to motion blur, fps, resolution, or some combination.
 - Code is pretty ugly, we tried our best :frowning_face: